 10 Visitors Insurance Exclusions That Might Surprise You

-Visitors insurance plans typically have a list of exclusions, which specifically outline what the insurance does not cover.
-It is important that you read the list of visitors insurance exclusions carefully before purchasing a policy so you know exactly what is covered by your visitors insurance policy and what isn’t.
-The following list outlines common exclusions that are not covered by most visitors insurance plans.
+Visitors insurance plans typically have a list of exclusions included in the fine print of their details of coverage, which specifically outlines what the insurance does and does not cover.
+It is crucial that you read and understand the list of visitors insurance exclusions of your plan carefully before purchasing so you know exactly what is covered by your visitors insurance policy and what isn’t.

 1. Pre-Existing Conditions Coverage

-While most medical insurance for visitors policies do not cover pre-existing conditions, there are options for plans that do.
-There will typically be the following types of coverage when it comes to pre-exisiting conditions:
+Pre-existing conditions coverage relates to medical care that treats a condition that existed in the policyholder prior to their policy start date, whether known or unknown.
+While most medical insurance for visitors policies do not cover pre-existing conditions, there are options for plans that offer limited pre-existing condition coverage.
+There will typically be the following types of coverage when it comes to pre-existing conditions:

 4. Vision Care

 Visitors insurance does not cover vision correction, including corrective lenses, glasses, or eye related problems such as cataracts and glaucoma.
-However, these medical insurance plans do often cover eye injuries and other eye problems not related to vision, because these incidents are treated as medical problems.
+However, some travel medical insurance plans may offer benefits for emergency eye injuries or sudden eye pain that is not related to any corrective procedure but is instead considered a medical emergency.

 5. Preventative Care